RobertTalbert/discretecs-vault/Breadth first search.md

 >The result of the algorithm is a list of vertices with a particular order of visiting.

 **Notes:**
 - The list $Q$ is known in computer science and data structures as a [queue](https://www.geeksforgeeks.org/queue-data-structure/).
 This is a data structure in which operations are performed "first in, first out" or "last in, last out" -- the most recently added (or "rightmost", or "topmost") items are the ones removed last.
-It works like a waiting line (the literal use of the word "queue").
+It works like a waiting line ([the literal use of the word "queue"](https://www.merriam-webster.com/dictionary/queue)).
-- The DFS algorithm is essentially the same as [[Breadth first search|breadth first search]] except in breadth first search, instead of a stack we use a [queue](https://www.geeksforgeeks.org/queue-data-structure/).
+- The BFS algorithm is essentially the same as [[Depth first search|depth first search]] except in depth first search, instead of a queue we use a [stack](https://www.geeksforgeeks.org/stack-data-structure/).
-- This is known as *depth first* search because it traverses the graph by moving as far in a single direction as possible before reaching a dead end, then it backtracks and recursively travels the other possible paths in the graph.
+- This is known as *breadth first* search because it traverses the graph by moving as far in a single direction as possible before reaching a dead end, then it backtracks and recursively travels the other possible paths in the graph.
 - This is known as depth first *search* because the algorithm is often implemented with additional stopping conditions that halt the process once a node with a particular property is visited.

 ## Examples and Non-Examples